 Remember to check your report for correct spelling and grammar!
 You may want to have someone proof read it for you before turning in your final draft.

-You will need to submit a paragraph describing your observations and data table showing what you observed during your experiment by Wednesday, April 10.
+You will need to submit a paragraph describing your observations and data table showing what you observed during your experiment.

 Now that you have completed your experiment, you need to analyze your results.
 Some questions you should think about are: Did you get the results you had expected?
 What did you find out from your experiment?